A202 road: Cycle Superhighway 5

 Cycle Superhighway 5 (CS5) runs alongside the A202 between Kennington and Westminster.

 The route begins near The Oval on the 'northbound' side of Harleyford Road.
 CS5 runs northwest towards Vauxhall.
 At Vauxhall, the route crosses Kennington Lane at a signal-controlled junction, running along the eastern perimeter of the gyratory.

-North of the gyratory, CS5 runs as a bike freeway across Vauxhall Bridge (adjacent to the A202 southbound carriageway).
+North of the gyratory, CS5 runs as a bike freeway across Vauxhall Bridge, occupying what was formerly the southbound nearside lane (there is no longer a southbound bus lane).
 On the northern side of the bridge, CS5 meets CS8 at a signposted junction.
 CS8 runs from Wandsworth to Lambeth Bridge, near the Houses of Parliament.

 CS5 continues northwards to Regency Street, where it leaves the A202 and travels towards the centre of Westminster.
 Cyclists may rejoin the A202 northwest towards Victoria at a signal-controlled junction at this point.

 South of The Oval, cyclists on the A202 meet Cycle Superhighway 7.
 CS7 runs alongside the A3 between Elephant and Castle and Clapham Common.
 The northbound terminus of CS7 is the City of London, whilst its southern terminus is in Collier's Wood.

 For the most part, CS5 is traffic-free and cyclists are segregated from other road traffic.